 Clinical rotations will follow classroom learning, completed in an environment conducive to practicing hands-on techniques, and generally putting to use the skills you have learned in class.
 This may include, but is not limited to, bedside manners, recording of patient data, administration of injections or medication, wound cleaning, and generally helping improve a patient’s overall well-being and comfort level.

 The NCLEX (National Council Licensure Examination) is an examination for the licensing of Practical Nurses in the United States.
 It is developed and owned by the National Council of State Boards of Nursing, Inc. (NCSBN).
 NCSBN administers these examinations on behalf of its member boards.
-To ensure public protection, the board of nursing requires a candidate for licensure to pass the appropriate NCLEX-PN for Vocational or Practical Nurses.
+To ensure public protection, the board of nursing requires a candidate for licensure to pass the appropriate NCLEX-PN for Practical Nurses.